MULTIMEDIA-ENGLISH

 Gapped text Items

-- Have you ever met any celebrities? - Oh yes, ______________________ a little / little / a few / few
+It rained ______________________ and now everything is green a little / little / a few / few

 - How many lions live there? - ______________________.
-Little / Few
+Few / Little

 Fantastic!
-I found ______________________ people living on this little island a little / a few / few / little
+I found ______________________ people living on this little island few / a few / a little / little

 ______________________ people can understand this language Few / Little

 Let's celebrate!
-I've got ______________________ bottles of wine here. a few / a little / little / few
+I've got ______________________ bottles of wine here. few / a few / a little / little

-I'm sorry, I have ______________________ time, I can't wait. little / few / a few / a little
+Can I have ______________________ wine? a little / a few

-He just used ______________________ oil to fix it bit / a bit of / few / little / a bit / a few
+He just used ______________________ oil to fix it little / a few / few / bit / a bit / a bit of

 Can I try ______________________ of that thing?
 It looks very tasty. a few / a bit

-I like my tea with just a ______________________ sugar much / a bit / little
+I like my tea with just a ______________________ sugar a bit / much / little

 Total number of items: 25